evantoh/customer_management/README.md

 Once a client has obtained credentials, they can include them in the `Authorization` header of their requests to authenticate.

 # Database Design Document

-# Customer Relationship Management (CRM) API

-This Django project implements a RESTful API for managing customer information, businesses, locations, and their relationships.

 ## Prerequisites

 Before setting up and running the CRM API project, ensure that you have the following prerequisites installed and configured: